-Triplebyte brand itself as a “hiring marketplace” similar to platforms such as Guru, Codementor, and Codeable.
+Triplebyte brand itself as a “hiring marketplace” not unlike platforms such as Guru, CodeMentor, and Codeable.
 However, the platform sets itself apart from the competition by offering an extensive, technically-intensive screening process that weeds out inexperienced or unqualified job seekers.
-Therefore, customers have a more likely chance of finding top talent on Triplebyte.
+Therefore, customers have a more likely chance of finding part-time and full-time help on Triplebyte.

 There are many steps to Triplebyte’s talent screening process.
 Unlike platforms like Fiverr, Triplebyte doesn’t let anyone use their services.
-Instead, they provide a multi-stage screening process that begins with a 20-question multiple-choice quiz, a phone call screen, and an online coding challenge in a document that resembles Google Docs.
+Instead, they provide a screening process that a recruiter uses and begins with a 20-question online quiz, a phone screen, and an online coding challenge.

 The online coding challenge component of the screening process entails, for most applicants, a test in which the engineer must design a simple game using a command line.
-There are also networking questions and system design questions that help ensure that only the most well-rounded engineers make it through.
+There are also networking questions and system design questions that help ensure that only the most well-rounded engineers make it through the final interview.

-From there, companies can sign up for Triplebyte’s services which operate similarly to a regular job board.
+From there, companies can sign up for Triplebyte’s services which operates like a regular job board.
 However, all of the job seekers on the board are software engineers, who you can sort by specialty, such as:

 Triplebyte is often praised for “fast-tracking” the hiring process of elite talent worthy of a Silicon Valley multinational.
 As a business owner, you get a streamlined user experience in which you can easily sort through hundreds, if not thousands, of qualified job candidates all vying for a position at your firm.

 Unlike some other freelancing and hiring platforms, Triplebyte carefully vets candidates to ensure they meet the highest industry standards.
-There are many anecdotal reports floating around online written by job seekers who have undergone Triplebyte’s vetting process.
-The consensus is clear: Triplebyte’s interview and examination process is difficult and is comparable to the Big Four tech firms in Silicon Valley: Facebook, Apple, Netflix, and Google.
+There are many anecdotal reports floating around online written by job seekers who have undergone the Triplebyte interview process.
+The consensus is clear: Triplebyte’s technical interview and examination process is difficult and is comparable to the Big Four tech firms in Silicon Valley: Facebook, Apple, Netflix, and Google.

 Another benefit that Triplebyte is often praised for is its elimination of unconscious bias from the hiring process.
-When you use Triplebyte to hire a job candidate, it ensures a blind selection process so that factors such as gender, race, or socioeconomic class do not have an adverse effect on your hiring practices.
+Unlike a hiring manager, when you use Triplebyte to hire a job candidate, they use an algorithm so that factors such as gender, race, or socioeconomic class do not have an adverse effect on your hiring practices.

 Triplebyte helps business owners find the best candidates for the job based purely on their skills and qualifications.